rchakode/oneinsight/README.md

 Description
 --------
-RealOpInsight oneInsight, or simply oneInsight, is a visualization add-on enables that allows to have an overview of the load of OpenNebula-managed hosts. oneInsight provides differents kinds of loads mapping, including for each host the mapping of:
+RealOpInsight oneInsight, or simply oneInsight, is an OpenNebula visualization add-on that enables to have an insight on the load of managed hosts at a glance. oneInsight provides various kinds of load mapping, including for each host the mapping of:

-* CPU used by virtual machines (VMs)
+* CPU used by OpenNebula-managed virtual machines (VMs).
-* Memory used by VMs
+* Memory used by OpenNebula-managed VMs.
-* Effective CPU usage (CPU used by all system processes, including processes outside VM)
+* Effective CPU used by all system processes, including processes outside VM.
-* Effective memory usage (memory used by all system processes, including processes outside VMs)
+* Effective memory used by all system processes, including processes outside VMs.

 Oerview of oneInsight
 ---------------------